-Recreational opportunities would be increased significantly by Alternative 5, increased somewhat by alternatives 2, 3a, 3b, and 4, and not at all by alternatives 6, 7, and 8 (see also Table 14).
+Recreational opportunities would be increased significantly by Alternative 5, increased somewhat by alternatives 2, 3a, 3b, and 4, and not at all by alternatives 6, 7, and 8.
 HMGP lands would be impacted under alternatives 2 and 4; the structural measures would take up some of the open space and make it unusable for recreation.